504 Gateway Timeout

 });

-Catch timeouts before users complain
+Catch timeouts early

 UptimeSignal alerts you instantly when your endpoints start timing out.